johnmpost/99h-dev-blog/readme.md

 I called out the lessons I learned throughout the article, but I'll summarize them here so you can easily reference them:

-- Model effectful resource dependencies as closely as possible
+- Model effectful resource dependencies as closely as possible.
 - Only unit test pure functions.
 - Only unit test non-trivial functions.
 - If unit testing isn't right for a function, integration testing may be.